 A key advantage of a 4PL’s network would be the extensive reach and capacity available, as a single 4PL can provide access to entire regions through its vast network.
 At the same time, a 4PL would have excess capacity to meet shipping demand as a 4PL would work with numerous providers, rather than be limited by the physical capacity of working with a single 3PL.

 By selecting a 4PL as your international shipping partner, the 4PL can arrange for the most suitable 3PLs in their network to meet your eCommerce delivery needs.
 The cost of shipping with a 4PL tends to be more competitive than when working with a traditional end-to-end 3PL.
 Additionally, 4PLs have technological solutions to help them track and trace shipments from end-to-end, holding all partners accountable during the whole delivery process.

 These differences highlighted act mostly as a general guide.
 Aside from comparing the costs and services provided by courier and postal services, you should also be looking out for other factors like network coverage, local presence, and a reliable tracking system when choosing your international shipping provider.

-When you’re first starting out in your international e-commerce business, there are pros and cons to each type of LSP.
+When you’re first starting out in your international eCommerce business, there are pros and cons to each type of LSP.
 Courier services and postal services differ in terms of pricing, delivery time, tracking systems, customer service, network coverage, and ability to process claims.
-Alternatively, engaging a 4PL could net you in savings by reducing the opportunity costs in researching and managing courier services.
+Alternatively, engaging a 4PL could net you savings for your international logistics operations by reducing the opportunity costs in researching and managing courier services.